aimms/documentation/platform/solvers/copt.rst

 COPT
 =====
 The COPT solver from Cardinal Operations is a high performance solver for :doc:`Linear Programming (LP) <../math-program/linear-programming>`, :doc:`Mixed Integer Programming (MIP) <../math-program/mixed-integer-programming>` and Quadratic Programming (QP/QCP) problems.
-A detailed list of all features supported by CPLEX can be found on our :doc:`Solvers <solvers>` page.
+A detailed list of all features supported by COPT can be found on our :doc:`Solvers <solvers>` page.

 COPT Linear Programming
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^